simon-ritchie/apysc/docstring_markdowns/apysc/_validation/handler_options_validation.md

 ## Module summary

-Validation implementations for the handler's options value.
+This module is for the handler's option value validation implementations.

 ## `validate_options_type` function docstring